clvnkhr/rust-book-abridged/docs/ch02-guessing-game.md

     let mut guess = String::new();
 ```

 This creates new String and binds it to a mutable variable called `guess`.
 By default variables in Rust are immutable.
-Obviously if this were an immutable string then the `read_line` function would have a difficult time storing anything it it, so we use the `mut` keyword to make it mutable.
+Obviously if this were an immutable string then the `read_line` function would have a difficult time storing anything in it, so we use the `mut` keyword to make it mutable.
 In the call to `String::new()`, the `::` part tells us that `new` is an _associated function_ implemented on the String type.
 Many types in Rust implement a `new` constructor like this.

 ```rust
     io::stdin()